MSatiro/direct-cn-android/README.md

 `./playit-0.9.3-aarch64`

-After you write the last command, playit will start and a **token will show, save it somewhere** then go in <https://playit.gg/setup/agent>.
+7° After you write the last command, playit will start and a **token will show, save it somewhere** then go in <https://playit.gg/setup/agent>.
 That page it's a one-time step, if the webpage doesn't detect your token automatically (what I'm not sure if it's working 100% on mobile), then click on the hyperlink "...[here](https://playit.gg/claim?setup_start=0)" and put the token.
 The app will validate the token, and you're all set.
-**TIP:** **To see if the server is active, go in Termux and see if "Authenticated, Connection Alive and Tunnels Setup" are `true`, if everything is then you're online!
+**PRO-TIP:** To see if the server is active, go in Termux and see if "Authenticated, Connection Alive and Tunnels Setup" are `true`, if everything is then you're online!

-9° Assemble the addresses for your games, remember the information I told you to keep in step 4?
-So we'll use it now.
-You have three address options available:

-Adress:Port `(ex: somethin-your.at.ply.gg:43578)`

-IP:Port `(ex: 211.ply.gg:43578)`

-Ipv4:Port `(ex: 136.361.221.211:43578)`
+8° In your tunnel overview `(<https://playit.gg/account/tunnels> and then select the tunnel you've created)` you'll find your `Domain`, 'Allocation` and `Port`.

+Combine then in this way:
+`Domain`:`Port` (ex: as-lexington.at.ply.gg:76532)
+`Allocation`:`Port` (ex: 229.ip.ply.gg:76532)

+**Then you'll have yours addresses to share with your friends!**
-Every time you start an online game, people will have these three addresses choices to use.
+Every time you start an online game, people will have these two addresses choices to use.
+THAT'S ALL!
+SO SIMPLE AND EASY, RIGHT? 😊

 # **Tips:**

 • Save the complete command and the adress in the clipboard of your virtual keyboard.
 This will help you to start the server in Termux (after the 1st time you launch the server) and to share the addresses.
 Btw you can put all the commands at once when starting, example:

-`cd ubuntu-in-termux`

-`./startubuntu.sh`

-`cd /home`
+`cd ubuntu-in-termux

-`./playit-0.9.3-aarch64`
+./startubuntu.sh
+cd /home
+./playit-0.9.3-aarch64`

 Just make sure you put the command in the Termux text box, **not directly at the prompt, otherwise it won't work**